Skip to contents

 ...

-Named arguments, each containing a vector or list of values to combine
+Named arguments.
+Each one holds a vector or a list of values to combine.

 Value

-A list of lists, where each inner list contains one combination of values from the input arguments
+A list of lists.
+Each inner list holds one combination of values from the input arguments.

 Examples